520xyxyzq/slam-super-6d/evaluation/DOPEadaptedYCBtoobox/README.md

 1. Set the path to YCB-Video dataset in globals.m

-2. Set the inputs in dope_evaluate_poses_keyframe.m and run.
+2. (a) Set the inputs (results directory and object class index) in dope_evaluate_poses_keyframe.m and run.

+2. (b) If want to run results from multiple models at the same time, run dope_evaluate_poses_keyframe_batch.m instead.

-3. Run dope_plot_accuracy_keyframe.m and view plots in /plots.
+3. (a) Run dope_plot_accuracy_keyframe.m and view plots in /plots.

+3. (b) If want to plot results from multiple models in one plot, set the legends and index_plot in dope_plot_accuracy_keyframe.m and run.